ELPiTiFOR/ObsCureRandomizer/README.md

 The second integer (the next 4 bytes) gives us the location of the item (not the same as the position).

-The third integer's role is unknown to me.
+The third integer's role is unknown to me.\
+The third integer's role depends on the ID of the item.
+If it's a statuette (with ID 0x0191), it represents which of the 4 statuettes it is.
+It can then have the values 0x01, 0x02, 0x03 and 0x04.
+0x00: A statuette
+0x01: A statuette

 The fourth integer is a multiplier, it is used for ammo (might work on some other items too).
 If set to 1, pistol ammo boxes will give 15 bullets and shotgun ammo